wasp-lang/wasp/web/docs/typescript.md

 Everything described above applies to Actions as well.

 ## Frontend type support for Queries and Actions
+Wasp will soon support automatic full-stack type safety à la tRPC.
+Until then, you can get static type checking by manually passing type arguments to `useQuery` and `useAction` hooks.

 ### Type support for the `useQuery` hook
 To add type support to Queries on the frontend, you can use:
 - Entity types imported from `"@wasp/entities"`.